-We have put together science activities almost on all senses, taste, color, smell, sound.
-Today we share science activities teaching kids about touch.
+We have put together science activities for all senses, taste, color, smell, sound.
+Today we share science activities teaching kids about the sense of touch, the last of the 5 senses.
 Why can we feel through our skin?
 Do all parts of our body have the same feel on all objects?
 These are interesting questions that can be answered through fun science experiments.
 Most experiments can be adapted for different age groups, from preschool to high school.

 Science Experiments for Kids to Learn About Sense of Touch

 One way to help kids learn the different textures and feels of different objects is to isolate touch from other senses.
 To do that, put some objects with different touches in a container that kids can’t see through.
 Ask kids to find different objects in the container.
 Make sure to choose objects of different sizes and textures to put in the bag or container.
 Ask kids to tell you what are in the bag without peeking inside.
 While kids doing it, you can help them to find the right word to describe the feel: long, short, cold, warm, heavy, light.

 An added challenge based on above activity is to put some items in a soft bag or socks.
 Ask kids to feel the objects from outside the bag or socks first, see how many objects they can identify.
 Then ask them to put their hand inside the bag, but without looking inside, and see how many more objects they can tell this time.
 Why?

 There is yet again another way to do it.
 You can ask kids to find objects of certain feels or textures, instead of the object names.
 For example, ask kids find something soft, instead of cotton ball.
 This way kids are focusing their attention on the touch feeling.
 I also like the baby wipe box as container.
 It is perfect for little hands to reach in and not see through.